oguimbal/jcool-docs/demander/push.md

       signatureMode: auto
       variables: []
       opponent: $opponent
-      # tells justice.cool to only take manual claims into account
+      # to only take manual claims into account
       updateMode: manual
       # Who is the demander of this dispute ?
       demanders: [